cloud-coder/cascon-2017-kubernetes/Kubernetes_Lab.md

 ### Decoupling Volume Decisions (dev to prod)
 Not all decisions can be made at development time.
 For example we can't decide on the _volume_ type at dev time and put in the manifest.
 The final solution can run in a public cloud provider or maybe even in house.
 To address this there are two objects: Persistent Volume Claim (_pvc_) and Persistent Volumes (_pv_).

-At development time, the developer only makes a claim using _pvc_ that the app needs a _volume_ of a particular size (e.g. 100MB or 10GB), and at deployment time, the operations team can define _pv_s that would be used by the _pvc_s defined by the development team.
+At development time, the developer only makes a claim using _pvc_ that the app needs a _volume_ of a particular size (e.g. 100MB or 10GB), and at deployment time, the operations team can define _pvs_ that would be used by the _pvcs_ defined by the development team.
 Sometimes this can be done in an automatic fashion, like what happens in _minikube_ when you create a _pvc_, a corresponding _pv_ gets created using `hostPath` as the volume type.

 If we run the following commands, _minikube_ reports that there are no resources
 ```